 Overbust corsets are flattering on all body and breast types!
 The top part gives ample support to the breasts, while also ensuring they look sexy.

 This Luv Lace Bridal Bustier & G-String Set is a breathtaking and elegant and corset look.
-This sexy piece comes in sizes small to 3X/4X, and has gorgeous blue ruffle trims and bow accents that stand out against the light and breathable fabric of the corset.
+This sexy piece fits sizes 4-10, and has gorgeous blue ruffle trims and bow accents that stand out against the light and breathable fabric of the corset.

 The back features hook and eye closure at different sizes to help you find your perfect fit.
 The bustier also comes with a cute matching thong and stockings to complete the outfit.
 As an added bonus, the lace is stretchy, keeping you comfortable while creating a curvy silhouette.

 The Black Lace Overlay Bustier and G-String gets its name from the adorable, lace detailing.
 It doesn’t have the typical laced back of a corset, but the light lacy material makes for a gentle fit of your figure.
 It doesn’t overly-accentuate your curves, but rather naturally compliments them.
 The garters are perfect for attaching to a sexy pair of thigh-high stockings.